LiskArchive/app-registry/README.md

 # Lisk Application Registry

 Welcome to the Lisk Application Registry.
-The repository contains off-chain metadata for applications developed based on Lisk SDK or applications compatible with Lisk Protocol.
+The repository contains off-chain metadata for applications developed based on the Lisk SDK and any other applications that are compatible with the Lisk Protocol.
 Each application will include the [*app.json*](#app-json) containing the blockchain application-specific metadata and [*nativetokens.json*](#native-tokens-json) containing metadata about the application's native tokens.

 ## Repository Structure